yangwu1227/booking-api-aws/services/booking/docs/setup_workflows.md

 The dependencies are broken into groups:

-* Default dependencies: required for the core functionality of the project in production.
+* **Default dependencies**: required for the core functionality of the project in production.

-* Development dependencies: required for development, testing, and documentation.
+* **Development dependencies**: required for development, testing, and documentation.

 The specified python version in `pyproject.toml` is `>=3.11`, and so a **python 3.11** interpreter should be used.